 Floral bouquets which are typically prepared in the summer can be enhanced for purposes of presentation by including the dainty yellow flowers of the fennel among the other fresh summer blooms.

 While extensively cultivated in many temperate regions of the world these days, the fennel is a native plant of the Mediterranean region and originally grew only in those areas bordering the Mediterranean Sea.
 Ideal soils for cultivating the fennel are deep and well-drained soil, which is non-acidic in chemical composition, at the same time, any good quality soil can be used to cultivate the fennel.
 The optimum pH range tolerated by the fennel lies from 4.8 to 8.2.
-The plant grows best when it is exposed to the full sunlight, even though it also grows quite well in shaded areas.
+The herb grows best when it is exposed to the full sunlight, even though it also grows quite well in shaded areas.
 The best results are obtained when the fennel plants are planted near a fence or a wall, as the fennel needs protection from strong winds, and the plants may need to be stake into the soil for extra firmness.
 Fennel plants may also need to be watered on a regular basis during dry spells in the summer time, the fennel is known to bolt if the temperature increases all of a sudden.
 As soon as the ground is free of frost, the seeds can be sown directly in the garden after working on the soil and aerating it, this sowing can normally be done several weeks before the coming of the last spring frost date in that year.
 Transplantation of the fennel is a difficult proposition and the seeds of the plant must be sown in the place where you want the plants to grow up to avoid the trouble of transplantation, which will likely not succeed.
 Fennel plants grow at an optimal soil temperature ranging between 15° and 18°C - which in F is about 60° and 65° and ideally plants should be grown in this temperature range.
-When planting the seeds in the soil, a depth of 0.6 to 1 cm or a quarter to half an inch deep per seed is ideal for optimal growth of the plant.
+When planting the seeds in the soil, a depth of 0.6 to 1 cm or a quarter to half an inch deep per seed is ideal for optimal growth of the herb.
 It usually takes ten to fourteen days for the first fennel seedlings to emerge out of the ground.
 The ideal spacing for individual plants is to thin them out with each individual plants about 20 cm or 8 inches apart from the next plant.
 The fennel is an ideal garden plant in that new plants can be propagated by dividing the established and growing plants during the next spring season and the population can grow despite the absence of seeds.
 The newly propagated plants can then be spaced at distances of 30 cm or 12 inches apart per plant.
 As the possibility of cross pollination between the fennel and the dill herb exist, it is best not to grow fennel plants near dill plants.
 If at all cross pollination occurs, the hybrids are produced and are not viable and cannot be used to propagate good quality dill nor fennel, the taste of the seeds do not change in the produced hybrids, but the hybrids are all non-viable plants and are dead ends without reproductive capacity.
 To ensure the supply of new stems and leaves throughout the growing season, from time to time, some of the stems and leaves can be cut off and used during the growing season, this also ensures fresh herbs are always available for the kitchen.
 Aphids and other insect pests such as the white fly can cause serious damage to fennel plants and the herb is susceptible to such pests, the fennel is also susceptible to being affected by root rot especially if the soil is too moist or water logged.
 Due to its vulnerability to frost, the fennel is usually grown as an annual in the short season gardens before the approach of winter.

 An herbal tea can be prepared from the whole seeds of the fennel; these seeds can also be chewed as condiments.
 Prepare the herbal fennel tea by using half a teaspoon of the crushed seeds, boil these in 250 ml or a cup of water for a period of ten to fifteen minutes and allow the herbal essences to steep into the water by covering the pot with a lid while boiling the water.
 Once the water has been boiled, remove the pot from the heat, allow it to cool, carefully strain the solution, and drink in doses of three cups every day as a treatment for different disorders.
 The herbal fennel tincture can also be drunk, and doses for this herbal tincture are 2-4 ml of the tincture taken thrice every day during the treatment period.